In many cases, young children arrested in the Philippines for misdemeanors are placed in crowded jail cells. (Photo by Vincent Go)

 We entered the so-called Bahay Pagasa, or House of Hope.
 It turned out to be a "jail" for children.
 We were bringing food to share with the young people.
 About 25 young girls were crowded into a room.
 There was no air-conditioning, or electric fans either.
 Rancid body smells pervaded the room in the tropical heat.

 These places are lock-up internment blocks offering not much hope for the detained youth who are caged like animals.
 In one cell I saw a very young child crying.
 I asked why he was in a cell with older boys.
 He was about ten years old.
 He was detained like a criminal with 30 or so boys 16 to 18 years old.
 The child was terrified.
 But nobody wanted to challenge the situation.
-The levels of aggression, frustration, anger and violence are high among the boys and girls in the confined spaces.
-There is no outlet for them.
-No exercise and only little entertainment.
-What might happen to the small boy in the dark at night where sex abuse is common is horrific.
-Small boys rescued from places like these tell us of rape, sexual abuse, punishment, bullying and beatings.

-from 15 to 12 years old.
+Later this year, the Philippine Senate is set to vote on lowering the age of criminal responsibility from 15 to 12 years old.
 The proposal will put many more children in detention centers where they will likely be beaten and abused.
 It will "criminalize" children and will be the start of their descent into ignorance and ignominy.

 Irish Father Shay Cullen, SSC, established the Preda Foundation in Olongapo City in 1974 to promote human rights and the rights of children, especially victims of sex abuse.